 Dyslexia Spelling Program

-Many people think weak spelling by dyslexic children is a visual problem that impacts the sequencing of letters.
+Many people think a dyslexia spelling program should address the visual difficulty often associated with dyslexic childcare that impacts their sequencing of letters.
 This is wrong.
 Spelling is a language skill.
 Children with dyslexia struggle with spelling because of language processing issues.
 They reverse letters because they do not hear them clearly.

 Spelling Predicts Reading Success